Powerball jackpot jumps up to $394 million after last night's drawing claims no winners

-(CNN)Mega-millionaire hopefuls were most likely disappointed by last night's drawing as there was no winner of the $366 million prize.
+(CNN)Powerball jackpot hopefuls were most likely disappointed by last night's drawing as there was no winner of the $366 million prize.
 But they shouldn't be too upset.
 That just means they'll have another chance to win the increased jackpot of $394 million in the next drawing.

 Saturday's winning numbers were 2,9,17,36, 67 with a Powerball of 18.
 There were no jackpot winners, but three people matched five balls, winning $1 million each, according to the Powerball organization.
 The three winners are from Minnesota, North Carolina and Texas.